-Summer Sangria with white wine, simple syrup, brandy, peach slices, guava juice, and lemon-lime soda.
+Summer Sangria is an easy and refreshing summer drink made with white wine, Moscato and fresh peach slices with a splash of lemon-lime soda.
 White wine sangria is super easy to make with only a few ingredients.

 Summer Sangria is refreshing and the perfect drink for your backyard gatherings and picnics.
 This summer you’re guests are guaranteed to be loving sipping on this easy sangria recipe as they enjoy your backyard gathering or picnic.

 - Simple to make with easy to find ingredients.

 - Adjust the sweetness as needed and add in your favorite fruit.

 - White Wine – Use a dry white wine you wouldn’t mind drinking on it’s own.
 We recommend chardonnay or sauvignon blanc.

 - Brandy – Choose whatever brand of brandy you prefer.